landaire/arma-mods/doc/src/modding_notes/radios.md

 	- Also handles number of transceivers per radio
 - `SCR_CoverageRadioComponent`
 	- Actual implementation of a radio
+	- Military bases have this component added (e.g. `MilitaryBaseAirfield`)
 - `SCR_RadioComponent`
 	- What handheld radios have
 - `RadioStation_base.et`